hexagoncircle/ryan-mulligan-dev/src/index.md

 ## Blog posts

-Sometimes general thoughts and rambles, mostly code snippets and front-end web discoveries that I want to share with you internet folks.
-Still in the process of writing content but I have a few in the cooker!
+Sometimes general thoughts and rambles, mostly code snippets and front-end development discoveries to share with the world wide web.

 <ul>
   {%- for post in collections.posts | reverse  -%}